 Beautifully-lit oil lamps, a cheerful exchange of gifts, lavish desserts from ghee-soaked laddoos to nut-studded rice puddings — happy Diwali!
 The annual five-day festival, Diwali, is one of the most extravagantly celebrated festivals in South Asia.
 Diwali is widely observed by members of the Hindu, Sikh, and Jain faiths.
 It usually falls in late October or early November, around the time of harvest, and coincides with the new moon between the lunar month of Ashwin and Kartika.
 Oil lamps are lit to symbolize light driving away from the darkness, and people meet each other to exchange gifts and good wishes.

 More recently, Diwali has also become a cultural event that is increasingly gaining prominence in the United States.
 It is a fixture on New York-North New Jersey’s multicultural calendar, celebrated by vibrant South Asian communities.
-For those curious about Diwali traditions, we have rounded up a list of local fun activities to observe the Diwali festival locally.
+This year, the five-day celebration runs from October 22nd – 26th — with the most important day, Diwali, landing on October 24th.
+For those curious about Diwali traditions, we have rounded up a list of local fun events + activities around the North Jersey area to observe the Diwali festival locally.